MicroBeaut/Finite-State/README.md

 ```

 ## Next State

 A Next-State has two destinations:

   1. **Next State On FALSE (`nextF`)**

-     A **nextF** will be defined by the Id number when the return value from Predicate function is `FALSE`.
+     A **nextF** will be defined by the Id number when the return value from the condition of the Timer and Predicate function is `FALSE`.

   2. **Next State On TRUE (`nextT`)**

-     A **Next State On TURE** will be defined by the Id number when the return value from Predicate function is `TRUE`.
+     A **Next State On TURE** will be defined by the Id number when the return value from the condition of the Timer and Predicate function is `TRUE`.

 ## Process Function

 The Process Function is a function to implement Input/Output control, read/write data, etc.

 ```C
 typedef void (*Process)(State);       //  Process Function Pointer
 ```

 State:

 ```C
 typedef struct {
   id_t id;          // State id